Consumer edition active

 • There are no vaccines to prevent West Nile virus infection in humans, but people can reduce the risk of transmission by taking steps to prevent mosquito bites.

 West Nile virus is present in many species of birds.
 Mosquitoes become infected when they bite infected birds.
-Infected mosquitoes then spread West Nile virus to people and other animals by biting them.
-In a very small number of cases, West Nile virus has been spread through blood transfusions and organ transplantations and from a mother to baby during pregnancy, delivery, or breastfeeding.
+Bites from infected mosquitoes then spread West Nile virus to people and other animals.
+In a very small number of cases, West Nile virus has been spread through blood transfusions and organ transplantations and from a mother to baby during pregnancy or delivery.

 Symptoms of West Nile Virus Infection

 About 1 in 150 people develop severe central nervous system involvement with encephalitis (a brain infection), meningitis (infection of the tissues that line the brain and spinal cord), or weakness and paralysis.
 Symptoms of central nervous system infection include high fever, headache, neck stiffness, stupor, disorientation, coma, tremors, seizures, muscle weakness, vision loss, numbness, and paralysis.
-Older people and people with certain chronic medical conditions, such as diabetes or high blood pressure, are more likely to develop severe illness.
-About 1 in 10 people with severe central nervous system involvement die.
+Older adults and people with certain chronic medical conditions, such as diabetes or high blood pressure, are more likely to develop severe illness.
+About 10% of people with severe central nervous system involvement die.

 Most people with typical symptoms recover completely, but fatigue and weakness can last for weeks or months.
 People whose central nervous system was affected often have long-lasting adverse effects on their brain and nerves.